-Strain Route, dosing, exposure duration Significant Findings Notes Reference Dawley ppm for 4 hours/day, 5 days/week, for 52 weeks; n = 30 rats/sex/dose; study ended at death of last animal. related increased incidence of combined benign and malignant mammary tumors (34/60, 24/30, 21/30, 23/30, 24/30, 25/30) a and malignant mammary tumors alone (6/60, 6/30, 4/30, 9/30, 12/30, 9/30) a . provided no information on background tumor rates but noted that a high rate of background mammary tumors was reported for the laboratory in 1978. -IARC noted the short treatment duration, incomplete reporting of data, and high rate of spontaneous mammary tumors in this strain. -Harvard concluded that this study does not necessarily reflect a true increase in cancer risk.
-Sprague- Dawley Inhalation, 0, 50, 200, 500, or 1000 ppm for 6 hours/day, 5 days/week, for 104 weeks; n = 60/sex/dose. -Treatment-related increase in incidence of benign interstitial cell testicular tumors [reported only by Harvard and not by IARC]Decreased incidence of malignant mammary tumorsFemales in the 500 and 1000 ppm group weighed less. -Study authors did not attribute testicular tumors to exposure because rates were within historical control ranges, there were no pair-wise statistical differences between control and any treatment group, and there was no pathology typically associated with chemically-induced testicular tumors. -Harvard concluded that these study results do not reflect a true elevation in risk from styrene exposure.
-(37) Sprague- Dawley ip, 0 or 50 mg/animal given in 4 injections at two-month intervals; study ended with death of last rat; n = 40 sex/dose No increase in tumor incidence -IARC noted incomplete data reporting and single low-dose treatment.
-(49)
+Strain Route, dosing, exposure duration Significant findings Notes Reference Sprague- Dawley Inhalation, 0, 25, 50, 100, 200, or 300 ppm for 4 hours/day, 5 days/week, for 52 weeks; n = 30 rats/sex/dose; study ended at death of last animal. -Treatment associated with non-dose- related increased incidence of combined benign and malignant mammary tumors (34/60, 24/30, 21/30, 23/30, 24/30, 25/30) ^a and malignant mammary tumors alone (6/60, 6/30, 4/30, 9/30, 12/30, 9/30) ^a . -Harvard noted that study authors provided no information on background tumor rates but noted that a high rate of background mammary tumors was reported for the laboratory in 1978. -IARC noted the short treatment duration, incomplete reporting of data, and high rate of spontaneous mammary tumors in this strain. -Harvard concluded that this study does not necessarily reflect a true increase in cancer risk.
+(57) Sprague- Dawley Inhalation, 0, 50, 200, 500, or 1000 ppm for 6 hours/day, 5 days/week, for 104 weeks; n = 60/sex/dose.
+Treatment-related increase in incidence of benign interstitial cell testicular tumors [reported only by Harvard, not by IARC].
+Decreased incidence of malignant mammary tumors.
+Females in the 500 and 1000 ppm group weighed less. -Study authors did not attribute testicular tumors to exposure because rates were within historical control ranges, there were no pair-wise statistical differences between control and any treatment group, and there was no pathology typically associated with chemically induced testicular tumors. -Harvard concluded that these study results do not reflect a true elevation in risk from styrene exposure.
+(43) Sprague- Dawley ip, 0 or 50 mg/animal given in 4 injections at 2-month intervals; study ended with death of last rat; $n = 40$ sex/dose.
+No increase in tumor incidence. -IARC noted incomplete data reporting and single low-dose treatment.
+(57)

-From: Harvard (6) and IARC (12) reviews.

-aTumor data presented as number affected/number observed in control to high dose groups.
+From: Harvard (7) and IARC (4) reviews. ^aTumor data presented as number affected/number observed in control to high dose groups.

-Table 22.
+Table 23.
 Summary of Styrene Cancer Studies in mice